Zuraw7/42-common-core/cub3d/README.md

 ![Gameplay demo](./cub3d-vid.gif)

 # About
 Cub3D is a simple 3D game engine project based on raycasting, developed as part of the 42 Network.
-It is inspired by the classic game WOlfenstein 3D.
+It is inspired by the classic game Wolfenstein 3D.
 The goal of this project is to render a 3D-like environment from a 2D map using C nad the MiniLibX (mlx) graphical library.

 # Main objectives
 - Render a 3D scene using raycasting